PyO3/pyo3/guide/src/building-and-distribution.md

    pyo3 = { {{#PYO3_CRATE_VERSION}}, features = ["abi3", "abi3t"] }
    ```

-   Enabling both the `"abi3"` and `"abi3t"` features will produce an abi3 extension if the host interpreter is a GIL-enabled interpreter and an abi3t extension with a host free-threaded interpreter.
+   Enabling both the `"abi3"` and `"abi3t"` features will produce an `abi3` extension if targeting Python 3.14 or older and an `abi3t` extension if targeting 3.15 or newer.
    If you always want to produce `abi3t` wheels, you can enable just the `"abi3t"` feature, which will produce extensions targeting `abi3t` if the host interpreter is Python 3.15 or newer, but will produce version-specific extensions otherwise.
    If you only enable the `"abi3"` feature, you will produce `abi3` extensions if the host interpreter is a GIL-enabled build of CPython and version-specific extensions otherwise.